Lessons Willy Wonka Can Teach You About Natural Hair

 Which brings me to the title of this post…

 There’s a vicious virus that’s infiltrated the natural hair community.
-And it’s one of product junkie-ism.
-It’s when a hopeful Naturalista seeks the holy grail of hair growth in a product, pill or potion hoping to magically grow her hair to shoulder length or better in an unreasonably short amount of time.
+It’s one of product junkie-ism.
+It’s when a hopeful Naturalista seeks the holy grail of hair growth in a product, pill or potion hoping to magically grow her hair to shoulder lengths longer in an unreasonably short amount of time.

 When the truth is, your hair grows at a pretty steady rate.
 And the thing that most affects your hair health (and hair length) is not so much what you put on it as is what you put in your mouth.

-You see, your hair thrives on nutrients.
+You see, hair thrives on nutrients, just like your skin and nails.
 And it gets those nutrients from the foods that you eat, the water that you drink, etc…

 No magical hair vitamin can trump that.

-So the next time you catch yourself pulling out your wallet to purchase the latest magical hair elixir wrapped in the sweet scent of a curly pudding, instead, hop on over to the produce aisle and pick up some vegetables.
-I guarantee, you’ll fair better and feel better (and poo better too).
+So the next time you catch yourself pulling out your wallet to purchase the latest miracle hair elixir wrapped in the sweet scent of a curly custard, hop on over to the produce aisle and pick up some vegetables instead.
+I guarantee you’ll fair better, feel better (and poo better too).